TetianaKlitna/TetianaKlitna/README.md

 ---

-## 🌍 TripON: AI-Powered Travel Planning Web App
+## 🌍 TripON: AI-Powered Travel Planning Web App — Group Project

 **TripON is your personalized travel assistant!**
-This AI-driven web application helps users effortlessly plan their trips by searching for hotels, viewing detailed information, making reservations, and generating custom itineraries.
+**TripON** is an AI-powered travel assistant developed as part of a group project during an advanced frontend practicum.
-Powered by **Gemini AI**, TripON tailors travel plans to match user preferences, creating a seamless and enjoyable travel experience.
+Our team of 5 developers worked together to build a dynamic web application that allows users to search hotels, make bookings, and generate personalized travel plans with the help of **Gemini AI**.

 🔗 [GitHub Repository](https://github.com/TetianaKlitna/tripOn-front)

-### 🚀 Key Features (MVP) — *All contributed by me*
+### 🚀 Key Features (MVP) — **My Contributions to Core Features**

 - ✅ **User Registration & Login**
   Provides secure account access with the ability to view and manage bookings, saved stays, and personalized travel plans.